Pompei per tutti

 In Bianca Pedrina’s Pompei per tutti, the artist carefully inspects the relationship between form and function in the accessibility project of the same name carried out by Grande Progetto Pompei in 2017.
 This impressive architectural intervention, undertaken by a team of engineers, architects and archaeologists, results in various modern enhancements throughout the archaeological site.

-One such construction is an iron netting which seems to ooze in between limestone steps underfoot, rarely to be noticed by the thousands of tourists which pass over them each day.
+One such construction is an iron netting which seems to ooze in between lava slabs underfoot, rarely to be noticed by the thousands of tourists which pass over them each day.

 Pedrina’s photographs examine the existence, purpose, and design of these metal screens.
 As is often the case in her work, here she celebrates the unspectacular details of architecture and those deep traces of human experience which are deposited throughout.
 Due to their unusual and highly unique forms, these screens seem to take on their own character and life as objects in their own right, while also granting access to the countless historical treasures in their immediate surroundings.